 About one hundred kilometers to the west of Pećeneg Ilova, is the village of Padjani, Bosnia.
 Padjani is about one hundred kilometers to the south of Kaniška Iva, which is, again, the village in which my great-grandfather Anton Padjan was born.
-It is, in fact, the village where all my known Padjan ancestors were born.
+It is, in fact, the village where all my known Padjan ancestors were born and raised.
 Kajgan and Kajgana, also spelled Kaigan and Kaigana in old original records, are rare surnames found in present-day Croatia, such as in Sisak and Garešnica.
-Sixty-four percent of people surnamed Kajgan (Kaigan) live in Sisak,45 which is sixty-two kilometers from Kaniška Iva.